dattasid/dattasid.github.io/blog/UnderstandingLLMReasoning.md

 Proving anything using first order logic was so cumbersome, and involved so many steps, we were glad that we were using a different paradigm in real life: "human order logic."

-Most real life reasoning involves a large amount of "step jumps",
+Most real life reasoning involves a large amount of "step jumps", short intuitive leaps of reason that are actually very easy to prove.

 AIs main job is to provide good step jumps to reason with.